TGOlson/spotify-mute-ads/README.md

-Mute Spotify ads when the come up.
+Mute Spotify ads when they come up.

 ```
 $ node index.js